wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 .. warning::

-    These options are only valid if they're modified before starting the Kibana service for the very first time.
+    These options are only valid if they're modified before starting Wazuh dashboard for the very first time.

     You can read more about configuring the shards and replicas in :ref:`elastic_tuning`.